stevendwood/html5-dropzone/README.md

 }

 ```

-Interestingly the dropEffect it seems does come through when you drag into a native application.

-However, to fix this I introduced a new method you can call called getDropEffect() :
+Then the dropEffect is reported as "none" on IE, but is correctly reported on the other browsers.
+To fix this I introduced a new method you can call called getDropEffect() :

 ```javascript
 function dragEndHandler(event) {